openapi-ts/openapi-typescript/packages/openapi-typescript/CONTRIBUTING.md

 ### When I run tests, it’s not picking up my changes

+Some tests import the **built package** and not the source file.
 Be sure to run `pnpm run build` to build the project.
-Most tests actually test the **compiled JS**, not the source TypeScript.
-It’s recommended to run `pnpm run dev` as you work so changes are always up-to-date.
+You can also run `pnpm run dev` as you work so changes are always up-to-date.

-### I get an obscure error when testing against my schema

-Be sure your schema passes [Redocly lint](https://redocly.com/docs/cli/commands/lint/).
-Remember this library requires already-validated OpenAPI schemas, so even subtle errors will throw.